realTristan/hermes/README.md

 <img width="1173" alt="Screenshot 2023-06-03 at 1 55 31 PM" src="https://github.com/realTristan/hermes/assets/75189508/f884f643-00af-405d-900d-a636d119cf74">

 # How to contribute
 Hermes is still in a developmental phase.
-Helping with test-cases, benchmarks, speed, and memory-usage are a great way to contribute to the project.
+Helping with test cases, benchmarks, speed, and memory usage are a great way to contribute to the project.

 ## Hermes Go
 Direct access to the hermes cache/nocache functions.